Graduate Department of Health, Nutrition, and Food Sciences

 3. Nutrition education and lifestyle modification interventions

-5. Functional foods in health and disease
+5. Functional foods and Microbiome in health and disease

 6. Effects of various exercise interventions on cardiometabolic health